rileynwong/pytorch-neural-style-transfer/README.md

 - Image size: `imsize = 256`
   - By default, the resulting images will be 256 x 256 pixels.
 - Style and content weights, number of iterations
+  - Can tweak style_weight, content_weight, and num_steps.
+  - More steps -> more stylized.
 ```
 def run_style_transfer(cnn, norm_mean, norm_std,
         content_img, style_img, input_img,
         num_steps=300, style_weight=1000000, content_weight=1):
 ```

-  - Can tweak style_weight, content_weight, and num_steps.
-  - More steps -> more stylized.
+## File Overview
+- `single_neural_style_transfer.py`: Run neural style transfer on a single content image.
+- `batch_neural_style_transfer.py`: Run neural style transfer on a directory of content images.
+- `requirements.txt`: Contains dependencies for project to be installed.

+Optional:
+- `style_imgs/`: Directory containing images I thought would be nice to use as style input.
+- `content_images/`: Directory containing images I thought would be nice to use as content input.
+- `results/`: Directory containing results from previous runs.